docandrew/AOC2021/README.md

 I'm pretty happy with the end result, it runs quickly and is pretty clean considering all the challenges I had getting it to work.

+## Day 15 Notes:

+Part 1: First thought was to use dynamic programming, but there's nothing that says we have to only move down and right, so this makes the problem more of a shortest-path graph algorithm.
+I translated a generic Dijkstra's algo and it worked fine.
+Instead of using a priority queue though, I just re-scanned the whole grid looking for unvisited vertices to try, which worked fine for the small input.

+Part 2: Duplicating the grids is straight-forward, adding some logic to the input loop to take whatever value is in the original grid and then duplicate it in each of the other tiles with the appropriate increment factor (tilex + tiley).

+The larger input set definitely exposed a weakness in my original algo though, in that this thing was _sloooooow_.
+It took about a minute on my machine, which is fairly beefy.
+I suspect the issue is my brute-force search for un-visited nodes.
+Replacing this with a priority queue would probably help a lot... so I went ahead and did that, and now it runs in about 100 ms. Much better!
+I played around with converting it to an A* algorithm (which I learned about in my Dijkstra's algo research) but runtime was essentially the same.